Pengyu-gis/markdown_repo/gistory3_zd.md

   <img src="https://pub-b7009020d42e47bf93fb9f6c95502a87.r2.dev/gisphere_%E8%AE%BF%E8%B0%88/zhudi/1.png" alt="Dr. Zhu Di" width="300"/>
 </p>

-**Di Zhu**, Assistant Professor and Ph.D.
+**Dr. Di Zhu**, Assistant Professor and Ph.D.
 Supervisor at the University of Minnesota–Twin Cities.
 He earned his B.Sc. in Science and B.A. in Economics from Peking University in 2014, and his Ph.D. in 2020, also from Peking University.
 The same year, he joined the University of Minnesota as an Assistant Professor.
 His research interests include spatial analysis methods, GeoAI, social sensing, and urban complexity.
 Personal website: [https://www.dizhu-gis.com/](https://www.dizhu-gis.com/)